-We extend a cordial invitation to each and every one of you to exhibit your livestock, garden produce, baked and hand-made articles in our County Fair July 20-23, 2022.
-Open Class entries may be made Wednesday, July 20^{th} from 5:00 pm - 7:00 pm.
+We extend a cordial invitation to each and every one of you to exhibit your livestock, garden produce, baked and hand-made articles in our County Fair July 19-22, 2023.
+Open Class entries will be accepted Wednesday, July 19th from 5:00 pm - 7:00 pm.
 Exhibits will be accepted in the open class division from throughout the state.

-All livestock, 4-H/FFA and open class (including poultry and rabbits), must check in Wednesday, July 20^{th} from 4:00 - 6:00 PM.
+All livestock, 4-H/FFA and open class (including poultry and rabbits), must check in Wednesday, July 19th from 4:00 - 6:00 PM.